jshea2/NodeLifxOSC/README.md

 `/light4 255 0 0`  -- This command will only turn lightbulb 4 to Red (255 Red, 0 Green, 0 Blue)

 `/light8 orange`  -- This command will only turn lightbulb 8 to Orange

+`/light1/kelvin 1500`  -- This command will only turn lightbulb 1 to 1500 Kelvin Temperature (Candlelight).

+Kelvin temperature range on this LIFX bulb is: **1500K-9000K**

 `/scene Spooky`  -- This command will activate scene "Spooky".